Eleanor cross: Purpose and parallels

 Eleanor's crosses appear to have been intended in part as expressions of royal power; and in part as cenotaphs to encourage prayers for her soul from travellers.
 On the pedestal of each was inscribed the phrase Orate pro anima ("Pray for [her] soul").
 Eleanor's reputation had been tarnished by her trafficking in Jewish loans and land acquisition in her own lifetime.
 Favourable mentions in contemporary chronicles do not emerge until the succession of her son.
 The Crosses have been an important element in forming her reputation as an idealised Queen, focusing attention on her relationship with Edward.

 It was not unknown for memorial crosses to be constructed in the middle ages, although they were normally isolated instances and relatively simple in design.
 A cross in the Strand, just outside the City of London, was said to have been erected by William II in memory of his mother, Queen Matilda (d.
 1083).
 Henry III erected one at Merton, Surrey, for his cousin the Earl of Surrey (d.
 1240).
 Another was erected at Reading for Edward I's sister Beatrice (d.
 1275).
 Yet another, almost contemporary with the Eleanor crosses, was erected near Windsor for Edward's mother, Eleanor of Provence (d.1291).

 The closest precedent for the Eleanor crosses, and almost certainly their model, was the series of nine crosses known as montjoies erected along the funeral route of King Louis IX of France in 1271.
 These were elaborate structures incorporating sculptural representations of the King, and were erected in part to promote his canonisation (a campaign that in 1297 succeeded).
 Eleanor's crosses never aspired to this last purpose, but in design were even larger and more ornate than the montjoies, being of at least three rather than two tiers.

 Eleanor has subsequently been an unclear and contested figure in English history.
-Since her death, she has been portrayed in both positive and negative lights, with romantic and aggressive portrayals, focusing on her relationship with Edward or her rôle as a Spanish, foreign monarch.
+Since her death, she has been portrayed in both positive and negative lights, with romantic and aggressive portrayals, focusing on her relationship with Edward or her role as a Spanish, foreign monarch.